knox-networks/knox-did-specification/README.md

 ### Update
 A holder can update their DID Document located in the personal data registry through the Knox application.
 ### Delete
+A holder has the ability to delete their DID Document from the private data registry.
 ## Privacy / Security Consideration

 ## Reference